Support Page Content

 Guha, Tyler, & Darling-Hammond (2017)

 Our teacher residency is committed to growing the Sacramento region's next generation of education specialists while also advancing inclusive practices in our schools for students with disabilities.
 We will do this by recruiting Residents and Mentors who are also committed to advancing the equity and access of ALL students and providing a year-long intensive apprenticeship experience.
-Students often choose to pursue the Residency versus an Internship (whereby they work as the teacher of record while completing their credential) for many reasons including:
+Students often choose to pursue the Residency (placed in a Mentor teachers classroom and gradually learn from and take over their role) versus an Internship (whereby they work as the teacher of record while completing their credential) for many reasons including:

 Joining a community of Residents and Mentors in their future place of employment is what leads to Residents feeling supported and connected.
-When accepted into SMSTR, Residents join a closely connected cohort across the special education credentials (in addition to their cohort within their credential) where they attend events and monthly seminars together, engage with expert teachers (district Mentors), and develop job-specific skills within the district where they are 4 years.
+When accepted into SMTR, Residents join a closely connected cohort across the education specialist credentials (in addition to their cohort within their credential) where they attend events and bimonthly seminars together, engage with expert teachers (district Mentors), and develop job-specific skills within the district where they are committing to work for at least 4 years following graduation from the Residency. - Experts

 Our Partners